The Bent Brick1

 With 45 recipes, vintage photography, and garnishes of wisdom, trivia, and legends, this book is a great addition to any well-rounded cocktail library.
 I mean really, who doesn’t love a Bloody Mary?

 So to celebrate this book launch, Judy has generously donated a copy for a giveaway!
 Want this book for your collection?
 It can be yours!
-To enter, Like our Facebook page and leave a comment on this post telling us your favorite and most creative Bloody Mary garnish.
+To enter, leave a comment on this post telling us your favorite and most creative Bloody Mary garnish.
 We’ll select a random winner on Thursday, July 14.
 This giveaway is open to everyone, in the US or worldwide.

 Even if you don’t win, you can still pick up a copy on Amazon.
 And be sure to check out Judy’s blog for more Bloody Mary love.